tsenying/CarND-Vehicle-Detection/README.md

 The resulting scaler and classifier are saved into a pickle file for use in the video processing pipeline.

 ## Sliding Window Search
+The general approach for dealing with car varying sizes in an image is to use the *sliding window* approach.
+For a given *scale*, a sub-image is cut out from the whole image and examined to see if it contains a vehicle.
+A given scale *window* is slid across the image with some overlap until the entire image is examined.

+### Search Area
+- The upper part of the image above the horizon does not need to be searched.
+- Search areas vary by scale, smaller scales are more distant and occupy a narrow horizontal band near the horizon.

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?